zydou/arti/doc/dev/notes/rpc-meta-draft.md

   It will match the id of a request that has not received a final response.

+  (As an exception:
+  A error caused by a request in which the id could not be parsed will have the special id, "<SYNTAX>".
+  We can't use the id of the request with the syntax problem, since it couldn't be parsed.)

 update
 : A JSON object whose contents depends on the request method.
   It is required on an update.